dmpierre/eth-private-market/packages/private-market-utils/README.md

 $ yarn run ts-node scripts/sigMerkleProof.ts ./relative/path/ask.json ../relative/path/order.json ./relative/path/privateKey ../relative/path/merkleTree.json ./relative/path/to/wasm ../relative/path/to/zkey ./relative/path/to/vkey.json
 ```

 The proof, public signals and inputs files are available in the `scripts/out/` folder.
 They are all prefixed with `ask-{askId}-order-{orderId}`.
 The inputs file is here if we want to check what went within our proof.

-Since we will sell this proof, we will now only need the proof and public signals files.
+Since we will sell the proof and not the inputs that went into it, we will now only need the proof that you just generated and its corresponding public signals file.

 #### Preparing inputs to the recursive proof